 To build with clay, it was not always considered a particularly fine construction.
 Because the raw material was cheap, easy to process and could be used by anyone, the earthy material had a bad reputation.

-In order not to be considered poor, they often tried to conceal their use – for example, by plasters and colored house paints, under which the half-timbered construction disappeared.
+In order for clay not to be considered cheap, they often tried to conceal their use – for example, by plasters and colored house paints, under which the half-timbered construction disappeared.
 In the process, cubes were often painted to simulate a stone construction.

 Today we know that clay is an optimal and at the same time ecologically very valuable building material.
 It is frost-resistant and fire resistant, it contributes to the moisture regulation of the interior.